SandraTJY/linearEncodeModel/README.md

 - Loads your options struct from vidDeconv_options.m.
 - Extracts the list of animals and sessions from your obj.bhv data.
+- Extracts video data from the prepared data (`vidData`) (we have provided our loading script in `examples/vidDataLoadingTemplate`, but since it is directly link to the our server and it is not accessible in GitHub, we provide the output (metadata) for this example.)
 - Loops through each animal-session pair and runs the pipeline via run_vidDeconv_config.

 *Note*: Ensure that obj contains all necessary data (event, neural, and optional video data) before running the loop.